fionacarson/cancer_incidence_nhs_borders/README.md

-# Incidence of Cancer in NHS Borders
+# Cancer Incidence in NHS Borders

-## Background

 ## Purpose
+The incidence of cancer in NHS Borders was investigated to help inform planning for the future provision of cancer treatment services (mock task).

+## Usage
+An html document containing a full report on the analysis was created using R Markdown.
+To view the analysis in html format download the cancer_incidence_data_investigation.html file from the analysis folder and open in a browser.
+The R code can be viewed by selecting view code from the drop down menus.

 ## Key Findings

+- The population of the Borders region of Scotland is rising.

-- The number of incidences of cancer in NHS Borders is rising.
+- The number of incidences of cancer in NHS Borders is also rising but at a faster rate than can be accounted for by the population increase.

 - Bladder, prostrate, lung and breast cancer account of 60% of all incidences.

-- Cancer in 26 different areas of the body have been diagnosed in NHS Borders since 1996.
+- A pronounced spike in the number of cancer diagnoses is observed every 3 years.
+Upon further analysis this spike was found to come from the breast cancer data and research indicates GP practices only take part in screening programmes every 3 years.

-- 11 out of 12 of the most common cancer types have increasing numbers of incidences.
+- 11 out of 12 of the most common cancer types have increasing numbers of incidences (only leukaemias are not increasing).

-## Usage

-The report can be viewed by opening the html file called

 ## Further work